digimori/MilestoneProjectTwoGenshinQuiz/readme.md

 7. Follow steps 1-3 again to find the deployed page, which will now be above the "Build and Deployment" section.

-# Credits:
+## Credits:
+---

 ### Code:
 Coding Ninjas - [How to Create a Quiz in Javascript]("https://www.codingninjas.com/codestudio/library/how-to-create-a-quiz-app-using-javascript")
 I used this as a general idea to begin with, but there were a lot of aspects that I didn't like and changed them.
 I used it more as both inspiration and to refresh my memory on what I needed to consider when building.

 ### Images and media:
-[Hilichurl Logo]
-[Genshin Impact Logo]

-- Genshin Impact for having a lot of lore
+- Hilichurl Logo for the results page was pulled from the in-game chat emojis.
+- Genshin Impact logo itself was from [CityPNG](https://www.citypng.com/), and edited in Photoshop.
+- The questions themselves are derived from the in-game lore, of which there is a lot of it.

 ### Other:
-- my awesome Programmer friends for looking over my code and pointing out my dumb choices
+- My awesome programmer friends for looking over my code and pointing out my dumb choices in parts during moments I was about ready to give up.
 - StackOverflow for just existing to be honest.